blundell/fladle/docs/multi-module-testing.md

 # Multi-module testing

-Multi module testing can be done by manually specifying [additionalTestApks](/fladle/configuration/#additionaltestapks) or applying the Fulladle plugin to automacally gather all the additional test apks.
+Multi module testing can be done by manually specifying [additionalTestApks](/fladle/configuration/#additionaltestapks) or applying the Fladle plugin to automacally gather all the additional test apks.

 ## Fulladle Plugin